So your been fired. Is the dismissal an unfair dismissal.

 - Abandonment of employment

-The above reasons are the most common, but it must be stressed that it is by no means an exhaustive list.
-Less common reasons such as incompatibility and workplace bullying.
+The above reasons are the most common, but by no means an exhaustive list.
+Less common reasons such as incompatibility and workplace bullying also can happen.

 First, the employer must ensure that before any decision is made that will impact upon an employee's ongoing employment it conducts a full and fair investigation into the facts.
 As part of that investigation the employer must give the employee a full opportunity to have input into the decision.
 This will usually be by way of a meeting in which the employee is given the employer's initial findings and then given an opportunity to respond.
 In order to have an adequate opportunity to respond, the employee must be given as much information as possible.
 In a misconduct situation this is likely to include details of the allegations and what other witnesses have observed.

 Finally, the employer's decision should not be predetermined or biased.
 For example an employer can not provide you with a pre drafted letter before seeking your side of events.
-Only once the employer has collected all relevant information should a decision be made and it is only then that the consequences of termination should flow.
 I R Thompson Associates strongly recommend that you are represented in any disciplinary meeting or investigation meeting, this will ensure a fair and reasonable process.

 Unsure of what is a personal greivance?